-In 2024 the Queens Museum will celebrate the 60th Anniversary of the 1964 World’s Fair and the creation of the beloved Panorama of the City of New York.
-In the lead up to this momentous milestone, and as a part of the Museum’s continued efforts to raise crucial funds to maintain and preserve the Panorama, we are excited to announce new opportunities for the Adopt-A-Building Program.
+In 2024, the Queens Museum will celebrate the 60th Anniversary of the 1964-65 New York World’s Fair and the creation of the beloved Panorama of the City of New York.
+In the lead up to this momentous milestone, and as a part of the Museum’s continued efforts to raise crucial funds to maintain and preserve The Panorama, we are excited to announce new and expanded opportunities for the Adopt-A-Building Program.

 Renew your commitment today!
 Past and current Adopt-A-Building deed holders will not be affected by this change but are encouraged and welcome to participate in the re-launch of the program to ensure the preservation of the panorama with a renewal donation to their property.
 As a reminder all donations are 100% tax deductible and go directly to supporting the Museum and this emblematic piece of our collection.